Auo/juppy/README.md

 ## todo
 * Write to DB (sqlite)
 * Exception handling
+    * 2 kinds of exceptions, internal and external: internal should be logged and then converted to external if it was triggered by a user action, otherwise just logged.
 * Custom Exceptions
 * Unit testing
 * Create an actual Reporter
 * Better logging
+* Super simple GUI with graphs over results